GraphQLGuide/book/text/bg.md

 # SSR

 SSR (server-side rendering) is when, instead of sending a small HTML file and a JS bundle that we ask the client to parse and render into HTML, our server sends fully rendered HTML (that it created by running the JS view code on the server).
-When that rendered HTML is able to be cached, the client browser can display the page faster than a normal SPA (a normal SPA displays a blank or skeleton HTML page, and then JavaScript constructs the view and puts it on the page).
-We also have code from our view library that, once the browser loads the static HTML, attaches our app’s events handlers (like `onClick`, `onSubmit`, etc.) to the page (through a process called *hydration*).
+When that rendered HTML is cached, the client browser will display the page faster than a normal SPA (a normal SPA displays a blank or skeleton HTML page, and then JavaScript constructs the view and puts it on the page).
+We also have code from our view library that, once the browser loads the static HTML, attaches our app’s event handlers (like `onClick`, `onSubmit`, etc.) to the page (through a process called *hydration*).

 # React

 [React](https://reactjs.org/) was released by Facebook in 2013, and it has since steadily increased in popularity, surpassing Angular in GitHub stars in 2016 to become the most popular JavaScript view library.
-(And while Vue passed React in star count in 2018, React has, at time of writing, 5x the number of npm downloads.)
+(And while Vue passed React in star count in 2018, React had 5x the number of npm downloads at the time of writing.)
 React continues to be developed by a team at Facebook, who have merged in contributions from over one thousand developers.

-As a view library, it is responsible for what the user sees on the screen.
+As a view library, React is responsible for what the user sees on the screen.
 So its job is putting DOM nodes on the page and updating them.
 Different view libraries accomplish this in different ways and provide different APIs for us—the developers—to use.
 The primary features of React are:

 - **JSX**: JSX (JavaScript XML) is an extension to JavaScript that allows us to write HTML-like code, with JavaScript expressions inside curly brackets `{}`.
 - **Components**: Components are functions or classes that receive arguments (called *props*) and return JSX to be rendered.
 They can also be used as HTML tags inside JSX: `<div><MyComponent /></div>`.
 - **Declarative**: Components automatically get re-run whenever their props or state changes, and the new JSX they return automatically updates the page.
-This process is called declarative because we declare what our props and state are as well as what the JSX should look like based on those props and state.
-This is in contrast to an *imperative* view library like jQuery, in which we would make changes to the page ourselves (for example adding an `<li>` to a `<ul>` with `$('ul').append('<li>New list item</li>')`).
+This process is called declarative because we declare what our props and state are, which determines how the JSX looks.
+This is in contrast to an *imperative* view library, like jQuery, in which we would make changes to the page ourselves (for example, by adding an `<li>` to a `<ul>` with `$('ul').append('<li>New list item</li>')`).
 - **Virtual DOM**: React creates a model of the page, and when we return different JSX from our components, React compares the new JSX to the previous JSX, and uses the difference to make the smallest possible changes to the DOM.
 This process improves the rendering speed.

 # Vue